microsoft/ebpf-for-windows/docs/Long term goals.md

 as a result it is likely that the mitigations required will likewise evolve.
-To this end, the project has invested heavily in the ability to run code within a wide variety of contexts, ranging from operating in kernel mode, to running within user mode processes or in isolate enclaves (either hardware backed or virtualized).
+To this end, the project has invested heavily in the ability to run code within a wide variety of contexts, ranging from operating in kernel mode, to running within user mode processes or in isolated enclaves (either hardware backed or virtualized).
 This primarily impacts the execution context, which is designed to have a bounded set of dependencies that can be satisfied in a wide variety of contexts.